animesh-vit/Cursor-IDE-Setup/README.md

    > https://cursor.com/download
    - Download for Windows [select path/location where to download]
    - Installed Cursor IDE.
-3. Opened Cursor IDE and sign up or Log in.
+3. Opened Cursor IDE and sign up or log in.
-   - Sign in using Google account, Github account or Apple account
+   - Sign in using Google account, GitHub account or Apple account
    - click on 'Start Building'
-   - New Project [select 'New project' loaction as per ypue need] 5.Installed Extensions from the Extensions marketplace.
+   - New Project [select 'New project' location as per need] 5.Installed Extensions from the Extensions marketplace.
-    - open side Extensions panel
+    - Open the Extensions panel
         +  **Method 1**
            ```sh
               Ctrl + Shift + X